Call us Now: (832) 465-1161

-Questlove’s MasterClass on DJing and music curation is, however, an accessible entry point as possible.
-Consisting of just a dozen installments (none of which are longer than 20 minutes), his series combines the basics of being a DJ with anecdotes, stories and advice on what to do in the absence of a better term.
+Questlove’s MasterClass on DJing and music curation is an accessible entry point as possible.
+Consisting of just a dozen installments (none of which are longer than 20 minutes), his series combines the basics of being a DJ with anecdotes, stories, and advice on what to do in the absence of a better term.
 ‘I shout “to be able to appreciate hell in music no matter the situation.”
-In other words, if you feel like a music lover and curious even from afar what goes into the process of DJing, you are likely to find something of value here.
-As a music critic, I was interested to see how it could help me better understand the art form and develop an appreciation beyond nodding at the next wedding DJ I see at a friend’s wedding or whatever.
+In other words, if you feel like a music lover and curious even from afar about what goes into the process of DJing, you are likely to find something of value here.
+As a music critic, I was interested to see how it can help me better understand the art form and develop an appreciation beyond nodding at the next wedding DJ I see at a friend’s wedding or whatever.
 The following five things are the biggest takeaways from watching the entire Questlove MasterClass, in order of their effects.

 1. Questlove is very good at getting you to be a DJ